trufflesuite/trufflesuite.com/src/blog/an-easier-way-to-deploy-your-smart-contracts.md

 It's not that easy.

 There are a handful of solutions, and none have _really_ made it painlessly easy.
-Even our own `truffle migrate` (aka `truffle deploy`) has more to be desired.
+Even our own `truffle migrate` (aka `truffle deploy`) has left much to be desired.

 Well it's about to get a whole lot easier with Truffle Teams.
 [Skip to the good stuff.](#truffle-teams)